 Ovarian tumors derived from malignant epithelial elements include the following types:

 There are subtypes within each tumor type.
 The subtypes include benign tumors, tumors with low malignant potential or borderline tumors, and adenocarcinomas.
-Most ovarian tumors in the pediatric age range are benign and borderline,[1] with rare malignant lesions in adolescence.[2]
+Most ovarian tumors in pediatric patients are benign and borderline,[1] with rare malignant lesions in adolescent patients.[2]
 Studies have reported the following:

 Girls with ovarian carcinoma (epithelial ovarian neoplasia) fare better than do adults with similar histology, probably because girls usually present with low-stage disease.[4,5]